Gomsur/Hangman/README.md

 ## Credits
 - A big shoutout to a good friend of mine, Fredrik who is a student on Code Institute and have been a good helping hand on this project.
-- A big shoutout to Bethieieio who I took inspiration from for this project [Bethieieio] (https://github.com/Bethieieio/project-three-console-hangman/blob/main/run.py)
+- A big shoutout to Bethieieio who I took inspiration from for this project and took parts of the hangman display from [Bethieieio] (https://github.com/Bethieieio/project-three-console-hangman/blob/main/run.py)
 - A big shoutout to gibbio101 who I got the color inspiration from to my Hangman game [gibbi101] (https://github.com/gibbo101/hangman/blob/main/run.py)
 - A big shoutout to my mentor Antonio for always being there for me whenever I got stuck on parts, providing me with tips and tricks throughout everything.